 Definition Of Operation

-- Cancel running process instances
+- Delete running process instances.

-- Delete historic process instances
+- Delete finished process instances.

-- Set retries of jobs
+- Set retries of Jobs belonging to process instances.

 After selecting the operation, fields may appear with additional data that is either optional or required to perform the operation.
 When canceling running process instances, you can optionally select to skip custom listeners and provide a cancellation reason.
 In addition to the ability to specify the desired operation, a search query can be specified which defines the affected process instances.